jrsoftware/issrc/README.md

   If Shared.Struct.pas is changed, you usually will need to recompile all these projects so that everything is in synch.

 - There are more units which are shared between projects.
-These are located in the [Projects\Src] directory.
-Project-specific units are in their respective subdirectories of this directory, for example [Projects\Src\Compil32] has all units used by the Compiler IDE only.
-Check the .dpr files of the projects for unit usage details.
+Search the .dpr files of the projects if you aren't sure if a project uses a particular unit.

 Source code tips
 ----------------